amir-zeldes/gum/_build/README.md

 This will download the best PyTorch model for constituent parsing automatically and summon it for inferring the constituent parses, which are saved to the folder target/const

 Note that the conda environment and cython dependencies must be setup to run the build bot processes, even should you choose to not re-generate the constituent parses.
-This is a one-time setup activity.
+These are one-time setup activities for each conda environment created.